Nvidia's Huang sparks 'Jensanity' in Taiwan with AI hero's welcome

 Given the intensity and breathlessness of the Taiwanese media coverage, at least one government department weighed in over the weekend to set the record straight on one issue - how much it costs to park his Bombardier private jet at Taipei's downtown Songshan airport.

-Taiwan's transport ministry said it would be T$95,562 ($3,167) assuming he was staying for six days - following local media reports as to the cost and length of stay.
+Taiwan's transport ministry said it would be NT$95,562 (US$3,167) assuming he was staying for six days - following local media reports as to the cost and length of stay.

 In the end, the aircraft, operated by executive aircraft charter operator VistaJet, left Taipei on Saturday afternoon to fly to Honolulu, according to flight tracking apps.